 Discharge planning services should be provided to support people leaving any type of institution, particularly, but not only after a long stay.
 This can include jail or other corrections facilities, hospitals, addiction treatment facilities, child welfare facilities, or mental health programs.
-Support in transition even from shelters to housing is key for people who have experienced long-term homelessness or for Aboriginal peoples moving from a reserve to an urban area.
+Support in transition even from shelters to housing is key for people who have experienced long-term homelessness or for Indigenous Peoples moving from a reserve to an urban area.

 Discharge planning includes preparing someone to live independently or with certain supports in a non-institutional setting.
 For someone who has become ‘institutionalized’ after a long period of residential living they may be unprepared to cope with the independence they now face.
 They also need supports to develop their post-institutional plan including housing options, medical/psychiatric supports, counselling, identification, financial assistance/employment, education, etc.